petrpo/iptables-scripts/README.md

 - disable all connections.
 A linux host is totally isolated (OUTPUT, INPUT).
 All connections is REALLY BLOCKED !!!!!
 BE CAREFULL with this script!!! ).
 For testing purposes and AT a CONSOLE ONLY !!!!

-iptables.rules.not-routing
+iptables.rules.not-forwarding

 - allow basic connections (ssh,dns,http,https,imap,imap,pop3,pop3s,smtp,smtps,) and not lock linux host
-- FORWARDing OFF (no router)
+- FORWARD chains is OFF (not router)

-iptables.rules.routing-as-router
+iptables.rules.forwarding

 - linux as a router (some PREROUTING,POSTROUTING)- still not done
-- FORWARDing ON (router)
+- FORWARD chain is ON (router)